mjclemente/fblgfcfml/README.md

 ## Quick Start

-The CFC is used to interact with the Lead Gen Forms in a Facebook account.
-Here's how you use it, along with the helper component for building lead gen forms:
+The CFC is used to interact with the Lead Forms in a Facebook account.
+Here's how you use it, along with the helper component, to build a new Lead Form:

 ```cfc
 fblgf = new path.to.fblgfcfml.facebookleadgenforms( access_token = 'xxx', page_id = 'xxx' );